Adverse childhood experiences: Literacy

-The resulting literacy issues from trauma, reflected in low reading scores, puts children with ACEs at-risk for grade retention.
-As students, they are almost twice as likely to leave high school without graduating.
-While there are many years from when a young child starts Kindergarten and an adolescent enters high school, there is a link between weak emergent literacy leading to eventually dropping out of high school.
-It is crucial to intervene as early as possible.

-Trauma- informed educators and clinicians can help remediate both young children and adolescents in school.
+Trauma-informed educators and clinicians can help remediate both young children and adolescents in school.
 With a knowledge and sensitivity of ACEs and their effects, proper and effective interventions can be implemented.
 This can also begin to create a stable environment in which children can learn and create stable attachments.
 Physical movement in the form of "brain energizers" can help regulate children's brains and alleviate stress when done 1–2 times during the school day.
 In one study, both behavior and literacy skills were assessed to see how effective the physical movement, or "brain energizers" were.
 Literacy scores for a classroom that used the brain energizers (which ranged from movement activities found online to other movement activities selected by the teacher and students), improved by 117% from beginning to end of year.
 In a school setting, the person who has experienced trauma and the person who is in the moment with the person trying to talk or write about it can connect, even when language fails to adequately describe the depth and complexity of the emotions felt.
 While there is an inherent discomfort in this, educators can embrace this discomfort and give children a space to express this, as best they can, in the classroom.
 Those who are able to develop more "resilience" might be able to function better in school, but this is dependent on the ratio of protective factors compared to ACEs.